 I went to the HPTC Volvo bus stand in Manali directly as soon as I got back from Kaza.
 There were plenty of buses waiting to go to Delhi from there.
-I did not have any prior ticket in my hand, I just hopped into one, there was seat left.
+I did not have any prior ticket in my hand, I just hopped into one, there was a seat left.
 I was so tired, I went to sleep instantly.
-The bus stopped once during midnight in a restaurant.
+The bus stopped once at midnight in a restaurant.
 It will give you an opportunity to grab some food and use the toilet.

 Day 8 of Spiti Valley Itinerary

 You will arrive in Delhi in the early morning and it will mark the end of 7 days itinerary for Spiti valley through Manali starting and ending from Delhi.
 Once you are in Delhi, you have plenty of options to choose from.
 You can easily spend 2 days in Delhi and head towards Agra to see the majestic Taj Mahal.

 I had only 7 days in my hand from Delhi for visiting and I did it without any problem.
 This was an ideal timeframe for me, not unduly lengthy to hamper my core job, not short to rush a lot.
 However, you can change it to fit your plan.